 - Find the epicentre of the muscle cramp.
 Press into this spot with your thumb, the heel of your hand or a loosely clenched fist.
 Hold the pressure for 10 seconds, then press again.
 You’re doing it right if you feel some discomfort, but not excruciating pain.
 After a number of repetitions, the pain from the cramp should start to diminish.

-- If you tend to get muscle cramps during exercise, drink at least 2 cups of water two hours before each workout, then stop and drink 125 to 250 mL every 15 minutes during exercise sessions.
-If you're sweating a lot, consider a sports drink, such as Gatorade, that replaces lost sodium and other electrolytes.
+- If you tend to get muscle cramps during exercise, drink at least two cups of water two hours before each workout, then stop and drink 125 to 250 millilitres every 15 minutes during exercise sessions.
+If you’re sweating a lot, consider a sports drink, such as Gatorade, that replaces lost sodium and other electrolytes.

 - To prevent nighttime calf cramps, try not to sleep with your toes pointed.
 And don’t tuck in your sheets too tightly-this tends to bend your toes downward, activating cramps.

 A natural boost for treatment of muscle cramps